|

 Unrealised gains and losses represent the exposure or difference in the potential value of foreign currency transactions to what is currently recorded.

-Multi-Currency works in a real-time environment, not from an as at date point of view, therefore when in a revaluation session, you cannot forward date the session.
-You can, however, backdate the session.
+Multi-Currency works in a real-time environment, not from an as at point of view, therefore when in a revaluation session, you cannot forward date the session.
+However, you can backdate the session.
 You will be provided with a pop up explaining how it works:

 Note: The revaluation amount will still be calculated based on the current live general ledger balances.